LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-job-tracker-spreadsheet.md

 and not have applied for and navigate through less folders to simply do that.
 You could use a Visual Basic macro but what if you want to do this outside of Excel?

 AutoHotkey is the answer.
-An open source scripting language made with C++.
+An open source scripting language made in C++.
 Very easy to implement.
 As my Software Development teacher once said "if you are repeatedly doing things several times, there is probably a better way to do it."

-# What are we learning?
+# What are we learning other than building a job tracker?

 In short we are learning: